alobre/MeetingApp-Frontend/README.md

+# RampUp for the Project <br>

+As an IDE we decided to use Visual Studio Code and for better Teamwork GitHub Desktop. <br>

-# Getting Started with Create React App
+# Getting Started with Create React App <br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).